Saturday 6th December 2025, East Dean Village Hall, Eastbourne, BN20 0DR

 The route backs onto homes at many points during the race, but please be especially considerate at nighttime and in the early morning where the race passes through residential areas.
 There must be absolutely no littering along the course.
 Anyone seen doing so will be disqualified.
 There will also be times where the race passes through farmers’ fields with livestock in, and it is essential that all gates are please closed after using them.
 Failure to do this will obviously mean livestock can potentially escape.

-There will be an experienced team of race medics available to runners before, during and after the event including first aid teams, response cars and ambulances.
+There will be an experienced team of Race Medics available to runners before, during and after the event including First Aid teams, response cars and ambulances.
 There is the possibility due to some locations on the course that the medical team might take some time to reach you.
 In this situation you should call 999.

-We have teamed up with Mick Hall Photos to cover the event.
+We have teamed up with photographers Tobie Charlton and Daniel Seago to cover the event.
 These images will be FREE to all runners and will be available a few days after the event.

 Please do not get in touch asking when they will be ready immediately after the event.
 This has nothing to do with us and the photos will be ready once the photographer has had time to process them all.
 As soon as they are ready they will be made available on the website and sent out via email.